 Types Of Dental Implants, and when to Use:

 Generally there are two types of dental implants: those made of titanium or Zirconia.
 The titanium implants have more research behind them, tend to work very well, and generally as of to date are used in United States.
 Zirconia implants have been mostly used throughout Europe, not as much in the U.S. For patients who do not want any metal, generally speaking Zirconia is chosen.
 Also Zirconia implant posts are definitely the material of choice if the restoration required is in the esthetic zone (front teeth) per Dr. Mobasser.
-This is because the color is not black, and placing an esthetic crown or bridge using ALL porcelain crowns (metal free) on Zirconia posts is more aesthetically pleasing.
+This is because the color is not black, and placing an esthetic crown or bridge using ALL porcelain crowns (metal free) on Zirconia posts is more esthetically pleasing.

 Dental Bridge PROCEDURE: